 Fasting is the default position of human evolution in relation to calorie consumption.

-The mistake I made was assuming that if my body was not actively processing a recently consumed meal, that there was no way I could become leaner and stronger, or that good things were not happening in the background.
+The mistake I made was assuming that if my body was not actively processing a recently consumed meal, that there was no way I could become leaner and stronger.

 Beyond the oxidation of excess fat, fasting confers a variety of benefits we can utilize to improve body composition and overall health.